sellpy/frontend-designer-sandbox/README.md

 - If you feel that you are missing data from the items provided feel free to add and make stuff up.
 - Information about 3 items are present in the items.js file in the "resources" folder.

-## Submission
+#### Submission

-- Create a pull request on your forked repository and send a link by email to indicate that the task is completed.
+- Send a link to your forked version of this repository by email to indicate that the task is completed.
 (Or email as zip in case you did not use git)

 ## Running the server